e-commerce support & analysis

 Please don't forget the site is for your customers not for your company!
 Your customers MUST find the answer preferably without further clicks into the site and need to feel comfortable as well as secure.
 In short the site needs to make them want to come back and back and back......... (and tell their friends! and bookmark!).
 Just have a look yourself - it is surprising how many sites don't even have a bookmark and/or recommend button.
 How the poor user is expected to find them again is beyond me.

-Here is some math: On average, each two word search phrase returns 1.250.000 results.
+Here is some math: On average, each two word search phrase returns 4.250.000 results.
 Even when most of the spammers are eliminated (which is already starting to happen) one still needs to be in the top 0.002% of search results to be seen by the user of a search engine, meta crawler or directory, who may become your next client or customer.
-Now it is to be assumed that the growth in available pages on the Internet over the next 2 years is potentially 50 fold - probably more.

 (Yes there are products where this is not unusual, Life Insurance springs to mind)